gmorton2/Robot-Software-Design/README.md

 # Robot-Software-Design
-The Document includes a full software design model for a robot utilized within a hospital using the Waaterfall Process
+The Document includes a full software design model for a robot utilized within a hospital using the Waterfall Process

 The Project includes:

 Modeling: Requirements Analysis